groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Drawing Template (.vst) are vector image files created with Microsoft Visio and act as template for creating further files.
-These template files are in binary file format and contain the default layout and settings that are utilized for creation of new Visio drawings.
+Represents a Visio Drawing Template (.vst), which are vector image files created with Microsoft Visio.
+They act as templates for creating further files and contain the default layout and settings used for creating new Visio drawings.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vst